 Educators and Students

 CBIBS is a valuable tool for teachers and students in many subject areas, such as science, biology, mathematics, and history.
-CBIBS is especially important in teaching estuarine concepts for better understanding the Chesapeake Bay - North America's largest estuary.
+CBIBS is especially useful in teaching estuarine concepts for better understanding the Chesapeake Bay - North America's largest estuary.
 The historical adventures of Captain John Smith interest students in learning how the Bay has changed since the time of Smith's explorations.
 This provides educators with exciting new ways to prepare the next generation of Bay stewards.

 The NOAA Chesapeake Bay Office has developed educational content based on real-time observational data from CBIBS.
 "Chesapeake Explorations" offers online activities for middle and high school students that bring the science of the Chesapeake Bay to life.